 6) Essay Question

-Most scholarship application will require you to answer an essay question as well.
+Most scholarship applications will require you to answer an essay question as well.
 This is to find out more about you beyond your impressive resume, and whether your answer measures up or not.
 This is also another chance for you to brag about yourself, subtly of course.
 You are allowed to save a draft of your scholarship application before submission, so here’s the trick.
-Write your essay and bring it to your communication teacher in school to vet through it.
+Write your essay and bring it to your communications teacher in school to vet it.
 If you do not have such a teacher, consult anyone who is good with words .i.e. a writing tutor, a good friend etc. They will likely provide valuable feedback that will bring your essay one notch higher.
 The key is to seek a 2nd opinion to maximize your chances of nailing that scholarship application.
 The questions may vary greatly depending on what scholarship you are applying for.
 Some of the common questions include:

 - Personal statement (which means write about yourself)

-- How can you contribute to the organization ?
+- How can you contribute to the organization?